mkclev3/machines-that-think/README.md

 These turned out... weird.
 I used a few different programs to try and generate this painting, and Gemini (the ones shown above) were the closest.
 Chat GPT was fairly responsive when told which way the person was facing, where her arms were, etc, which is something that I found was much worse in some of the other generative AI images I found.

 Honestly, I think the AI and Matthew Parrish made pretty similar backgrounds.
 The background was never the impressive or unique part of "Ecstasy", but AI did nail that much.
 The figure is where things start to get a little interesting.
 As predicted, even when I gave different facial descriptions, the woman's face looked the same (if modern beauty standards were a woman, basically).
-I tried giving different descriptions like "round" or "younger" in hopes that they would soften her features until she resempbled the woman in "Ecstasy" more, but it didn't really work.
+I tried giving different descriptions like "round" or "younger" in hopes that they would soften her features until she resembled the woman in "Ecstasy" more, but it didn't really work.
 Different parts of her body also got a little messy, her feet especially.

 AI made a pretty solid attempt at replicating her emotions based on my descriptions, but it still feels hollow compared to the original.
 There's none of the jubilance or the softness, and it's simply not as pretty.